SnorklingTurtle/Minecraft-Camera/README.md

 * Image are distorted when looking up/down.

 ## Todo
+* [Bug] `renderAsync: true` seems broken and might crash the server
 * Test with Geyser
+* `/takepicture` seems to ignore the requirement of paper
+  * Make paper requirement optional in the config
 * Don't take picture, when cancelling placement of camera.
 * Check if downloading the texture pack zip is needed (389 KB).
 If texture pack is needed:
   * Move texture pack zip to this repository